asheshvashi/toastr/README.md

-# toastr
+# toastr3

-> Note: this is a fork of [toastr](https://github.com/asheshvashi/toastr).
+> Note: this is a fork of [toastr](https://github.com/asheshvashiJPeer264/toastr).
 This library is made to use it without jQuery and with Typescript

 **toastr** is a Javascript library for non-blocking notifications The goal is to create a simple core library that can be customized and extended.